Blonded/bamazon/README.md

-# Bamazon
+# Bamazon 🛍️
-'Shopping' with mySQL
+'Shopping' with mySQL.

 This is an app that takes in orders from customers and deletes stock from the current inventory.
 Runs through node.js, with connection to mySQL.